DrNuchi/BPSuplementsNG/README.md

 **Missing data.** Height and weight were imputed using k-nearest neighbour smoothing (k = 5) with age, sex, polarity type count and total episode burden as predictors, weighted by inverse distance.
-Heights below 100 cm were treated as data-entry errors and imputed.
 All BMR analyses are repeated in the complete-case subgroup as a sensitivity analysis.

 **Estimated BMR.** Basal metabolic rate was calculated from the sex-specific